Course Stats

 If you’ve ever wondered what it feels like to launch a tee shot from a mountaintop into a postcard, Lookout Mountain Golf Club just might be your next must-play.
 Located at the Pointe Hilton Tapatio Cliffs Resort in Phoenix, Lookout Mountain Golf Club is a desert gem built into the rugged hillsides of North Phoenix.
 Honored as one of the top 25 public tracks in Arizona and part of Golf Digest’s Top 450 in the U.S., this course delivers a mix of scenic beauty, resort comfort, and strategic shotmaking.
 With towering tee boxes, dramatic elevation changes, and Bermuda greens set against sweeping mountain vistas, Lookout Mountain leans fully into the “golf with a view” vibe.
 But does the experience match the hype?
 Let's break it down.

 The pro shop has been ranked among the Top 100 in the country, and the staff is top-tier in hospitality.
-The Pointe in Tyme restaurant is solid for post-round drinks and meals, though it does lack some polish compared to other upscale resort options.
+The Pointe in Tyme restaurant is solid for post-round drinks and meals.

 One of the course’s standout strengths.
 Morning rounds especially flow beautifully, and staff keeps the tee sheet running smoothly.
 Sub-4.5 hour rounds are the norm here.